Oxidative addition: SN2-type

 Some oxidative additions proceed analogously to the well known bimolecular nucleophilic substitution reactions in organic chemistry.
 Nucleophilic attack by the metal center at the less electronegative atom in the substrate leads to cleavage of the R–X bond, to form an [M–R]+ species.
 This step is followed by rapid coordination of the anion to the cationic metal center.
 For example, reaction of a square planar complex with methyl iodide:

 This mechanism is often assumed in the addition of polar and electrophilic substrates, such as alkyl halides and halogens.

 Ionic

 The ionic mechanism of oxidative addition is similar to the SN2 type in that it involves the stepwise addition of two distinct ligand fragments.
 The key difference being that ionic mechanisms involve substrates which are dissociated in solution prior to any interactions with the metal center.
-An example of ionic oxidative addition is the addition of hydrochloric acid.
+An example of ionic oxidative addition is the addition of hydrogen chloride.

+Protonative mechanism via cyclic transition state

+Water and amines may oxidatively add to late transition metals via a protonative mechanism with a cyclic transition state involving several water/amine molecules.